marcduiker/azure-functions-university/lessons/cosmosdb.md

 At the end of the execution you should see a new item in the `players` container and a new one at the `teamplayers` respectively.

 ## 5. Deploying to Azure

 For deploying the Azure Function there are several options.
 All the methods are explained in the Deployment lesson [here](https://github.com/marcduiker/azure-functions-university/blob/main/lessons/deployment.md).

 In this exercise, we'll do the deployment using VS Code.

+### 5.1 Deploy the Azure resources

-Click on Azure Extension.
+Click on the Azure Extension.
 It should already display the subscription that you have for your Azure Account.
 Select the Azure Function and click on the Deploy Button indicated in the following image:

 ![deploy-function](../img/lessons/cosmos/deploy-function-image.png)